Save smart by locking away your savings at higher rates than your typical account.

 |Chase Bank Certificate of Deposit||0.02%|

 Compare leading CD rates from other banks

-You could find that a nontraditional or online bank offers more competitive interest rates for 12-month terms.
+You could find that a nontraditional or online bank offers more competitive interest rates.

 Ask for unadvertised term deposit rates